Q. Why are you changing the ticketing system?

 Q. Where do I request my classes?

-A. If you registered yourself or someone else, all of their schedules will be linked from the Convention 2018 My Classes page, accessible when you are logged in to your website account.
+A. If you registered yourself or someone else, all of your/their schedules will be linked from the Convention 2019 My Classes page, accessible when you are logged in to your website account.
 If you sent in paper forms, but have a website account, you'll still be able to request classes online after logging in to your website account.
 The system will be open for class requests for one week.
-See Class Schedules and Previews for exact dates.
+See here for exact dates.

 Q. How do I express my relative choices?

 A. For each day of classes, you can choose any number of classes and drag them into preference order on the online form.
-You'll do the same for your top picks.
+You'll put all your choices for all days into a single list, so your top-choice class should be first in the list, no matter what day it's on.

 Q. Can I specify conditional choices?
 Like, if I get into Fuse, I want to take LaFosse, but if I don't get Fuse, then I'll take Peyton?

-A. Sorry, no. You can put your classes into strict order of preference for each day and for top picks, and that's all.
+A. Sorry, no. You can put your classes into strict order of preference and that's all.

 Q. How many choices can I make for each day?

-A. You can request as many classes as you want for each day and for your top picks.
+A. You can request as many classes as you want for each day.
 The assignment algorithm will try to fill your schedule until either your schedule is full or it runs out of your requests.
-If you want a full day, we suggest you choose at least 10–15 classes for Saturday and Sunday and for top picks.
+If you want a full day, we suggest you choose at least 10–15 classes for each of Saturday and Sunday and 5–10 for Monday.
 Also, try to cover each period of the day with several picks so that you will end up with as full a schedule as possible.

 Q. Who does the actual assignment?
 A person?
 A team?